Smith & Wesson Model 13: Design

-13-4 (1988) new yoke retention system/radius stud package/floating hand/hammer nose busing

-13-5 (1997) changes to frame design - cylinder stop stud eliminated/change to MIM hammer with floating firing pin/changes to internal clockwork.

-Usage
+Model variations

+Engineering and production changes of the Model 13, indicated as a dash after the model number stamped on the frame:

+Service

 Both models were issued by police agencies and federal law enforcement agencies in the United States.

 The Model 13 was requested by the New York State Police in order to have a .357 Magnum revolver to replace their Model 10 .38 Special.
 The Model 65 in stainless steel came about at the request of the Oklahoma Highway Patrol.

 The FBI issued the Model 13 with round butt and 3" heavy barrel shortly before switching to semi-automatic pistols.

-According to Hickock45, the Model 13 was an FBI standard-issue between 1981 and 1991.

-Apart from the USA, the ICAC of Hong Kong issued the revolver for replacement of the Smith & Wesson Model 10 revolver and the Colt Detective Special to the Arms Issued Officers, which they replaced in late 2005 with Glock and SIG Sauer semi-automatic pistols.
+The Model 13 was the last revolver issued by the FBI.
+It was an unqualified success with Special Agents.
+The round-butt K-frame with 3" barrel in .357 Magnum proved to be an ideal sidearm for an investigative agency.

 The Model 65 is used by the Texas Department of Criminal Justice.